redhat-cop/redhat-image-mode-demo/docs/use-cases/bootc-container-update/README.md

   ```
 </details>

-Since the *bootc update* command will preserve the /var and /etc content, we will use a workaround to create the needed dirs for MariaDB leveraging **systemd tmpfiles**:
+Since the *bootc upgrade* command will preserve the /var and /etc content, we will use a workaround to create the needed dirs for MariaDB leveraging **systemd tmpfiles**:

 ```bash
 --8<-- "use-cases/bootc-container-update/files/00-mariadb-tmpfile.conf"